 Curriculum Pathways meet as part of the curriculum development programme on an ongoing basis throughout the academic year.
 Medium-Term and Long-Term plans are reviewed and adjusted according to student need in this forum.
 Individual student progress and development is monitored and assessed through the college assessment system (see assessment policy) and communicated with parents at appropriate times.
-These include parental phone calls, class dojo, parent conversation evenings and Annual Reviews.
+These include parental phone calls, Class Dojo, parent conversation evenings and Annual Reviews.

 This policy will be reviewed annually by Nick Pritchard (Deputy Headteacher) and Laura Keaney (Assistant Headteacher and PSHE coordinator).
-At every review, the policy will be approved by the Governing body and Headteacher.

-Review Date: Summer Term 2025 (Reviewed bi-annually).
+Review Date: Summer Term 2026

-This policy was formally agreed and ratified by the Governing Body on \04.07.2023\
+This policy was formally agreed and ratified by the Governing Body on: 1st July 2025

-Signed: John Drury\\\\\
+Signed: John Drury